 I will also be curious to see how the new accessories work with the old EQ.
 Maybe picking up the new bowl and bag setup will be a great option for current owners on a budget.

-The Arizer XQ2 is available to purchase now directly from arizer for $239.
+The Arizer XQ2 is available to purchase from a few places but I recommend POTV.
 Click here to check it out.
 I’m super curious to hear what you guys have to say about these two new desktop vaporizers.
 Hit me up in the comments.